 Another main focus point in toxicology in general is the attempt to bridge the in vitro – in vivo gap.
 Primary efforts to address this issue are the use of novel in vitro models, such as 3D cell cultures and co-culture models that better mimic the human physiology.42 Moreover, there is a great need to thoroughly investigate certain “uncharted” fields, such as: a) the effect of dosing and NP sedimentation on cellular uptake and toxicity,43 b) the effect of varying cellular microenvironments on the colloidal stability or degradation of NPs,44 c) long-term effects of NPs as well as their degradation products on cells or tissues, also in the form under which they will be used, for instance in electronic products, clothing or gel-based creams, d) the need to link toxicity data with functional effects, such as the toxicity of IONPs or QDs with their ability to visualize cells by MRI or fluorescence microscopy, respectively.45 While all these focus points are helping the field of nanotoxicology to further develop into a strong and mature scientific discipline, it is inherently faced with a few major challenges.
 One challenge lies in the fact that toxicology in itself is a bearer of bad news and therefore, most studies will report on unwanted and dangerous effects creating a negative atmosphere around the field.
 This hardens the publication of for example, unfavorable data or papers that present no effect by a certain NM, while this is essential information for scientists and this would also allow the nanofield to advance faster.46 Another challenge lies in the need for new equipment and novel ways to properly characterize the location, concentration and chemical composition of NMs in a complex biological matrix, preferably in real-time at the highest sensitivity possible.47 A last challenge is the wide variety of parameters that can affect NP-cell interaction, by which reliable and straightforward interpretation of observed effects is hampered.
-Since there are too many parameters to be tested, it is a near impossible task to for example, conclusively say that a certain NP under certain conditions has no effect at all.
+Since there are too many parameters to be tested, it is a near impossible task to conclusively say that a certain NP under certain conditions has no effect at all.
 Because of these challenges, there is a huge need for more data to be generated and to attempt to define key mechanisms that allow a rapid screening of NP toxicity.
 The most promising NPs can then be subjected to more in-depth investigations.
 As mentioned above, the induction of ROS is one such key mechanism to concentrate on.
 This review focuses on another mechanism that has been associated with various types of NPs, being the modulation of autophagy.
 In the next part we will discuss the process of autophagy, its involvement in cell death and the main ways to study this process.

 3.2.
 The process of autophagy